ska-telescope/developer.skatelescope.org/src/services/ait_performance_env.rst

 The OpenStack platform requires authentication in order to use it.

 At the moment, OpenStack credentials are sent individually and it is required to send an email to Dzianis Bartashevich (bartashevich@av.it.pt with the knowledge from Marco Bartolini (M.Bartolini@skatelescope.org).
-In the next phase, OpenStack could support GitHub authentication.
+In the next phase, OpenStack could support Gitlab authentication.

 To access the OpenStack platform go to http://192.168.93.215/dashboard (require VPN) and login with your credentials.